SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Visible_In_Matchmaking__ _bool_: Should this map be listed in the matchmaking menu?
 Used to filter out test and demo maps.

-__Version__ _string_: X.Y.Z.W style version number.
-Vanilla version numbers use 3.Year.Update.Patch, but that's optional.
-Servers will reject clients with different map versions.
+__Version__ _string_: #.#.#.# format version number.
+Vanilla version numbers use 3.Year.Update.Patch, but that is optional.
+Incrementing the version number for every upload is good practice because:

+1. When client and server files do not match it is more helpful to show a version number error message rather than a generic file mismatch error.
+2. Searching by map in the server browser can filter servers running the same version of the map.

 __Tips__ _int_: Number of Tip_# keys defined in level's localization files, if any.
 Overrides vanilla tip messages on the loading screen.